Berman Institute Creates Course for Medical Students Disrupted by COVID

 “Bioethics is not just a theoretical field,” said Gail Geller, the Berman Institute’s Director of Educational Programs, who created the course.
 “These medical students learned that it’s also a place to do serious, rigorous empirical research projects.”

 Students Katie Clark and Megan Hunt teamed to conduct an empirical assessment of healthcare workers’ attitudes about self-infection/immunity passports, as well as a state-by-state comparison of plans to end social distancing.
-Their paper on “Safer-infection sites” has been submitted to the Journal of Medical Ethics.
-With favorable reviews, their paper is currently being revised for anticipated publication in the coming months.
+Their paper, “SARS-CoV-2 safer infection sites: moral entitlement, pragmatic harm reduction strategy or ethical outrage?” has been published by the Journal of Medical Ethics.

 “I became especially concerned about disparities that came up in some of our projects, and how we could create policies that provide everyone equal access to healthcare, and even augment care for those already facing disparities,” said Hunt.
 “Particularly in the ventilator project, we found it very enlightening to delve into the principles of how people are justifying medical decision making, deciding who is entitled to what, and what risk we’ll accept for ourselves and for other people.”

 Also accepted for publication was Jareatha Abdul-Raheem’s paper, “Re-imagining the Role of School-Based Health Centers during the COVID-19 Pandemic,” which will appear in a forthcoming edition of the Journal of School Health.

 - Qualitative interviews with obstetrical and pediatric providers to assess their views of home vs. hospital births in light of the COVID-19 pandemic;

 - Assessing the impact of infection prevention and control policies, in particular visitor restrictions, in an inpatient labor and delivery setting on exacerbating disparities in obstetric outcomes for black women; and